 That's why the system's coming after him, because multinational corporations got control of the U.S. and parlayed our military and economic power into building their corporate world government.

-We've got a president in with a beachhead who's getting the economy back, getting the love of the nation back, stabilizing things, and they are desperate to crash the economy openly and desperate to start a civil war.
+You've got a president in with a beach head who's getting the economy back, getting the love of the nation back, stabilizing things, and they are desperate to crash the economy openly and desperate to start a civil war.

-That said, I particularly hope that there aren't any shootings and any screenings of the Joker, because if there are, Alex is gonna lose it and declare himself a prophet.
+That said, I particularly hope that there aren't any shootings and any screenings of the Joker, because if there are, Alex is going to lose it and declare himself a prophet.

 A spokesman who spoke to Gizmodo said that these sorts of alerts are a pretty common thing, and that it was basically just an email that got sent out, not any kind of dire warning or any specific threat that anyone could take action on.